 A purchase contract of your shared residence.

 A lease or insurance policy for your shared residence where you both are listed.

 If you are over the age of 21, or if you are not the spouse or a common law spouse to the family member you are moving in with, you must bring:

 A certificate showing that you were dependent on the family member for support prior to moving to Sweden.

 A certificate from an authorised authority showing that you have lived together as family members prior to the family member moving to Sweden.

 A certificate showing that you have a serious illness that requires that your family member looks after you personally.

 If you are not related

-If your family member must prove that you belong to the same family or that you have exercised your right of free movement.
-Otherwise he or she needs to show his or hers own right of residence or a residence permit in order to be registered in the Swedish Population Register.
+If you are not related, your family member must prove that you belong to the same family or that you have exercised your right of free movement.
+Otherwise he or she needs to show his or her own right of residence or a residence permit in order to be registered in the Swedish Population Register.